computational-musicology/computational-musicology.github.io/contributing.md

 ---
 ```

+Note that author and date fields are optional.

 Pages are used for displaying general information,
 and are not typically associated with a date.
 Their Markdown files are located in the main directory,